 Make a decision – Replatforming is hard.
 Make sure when a decision is needed that the teams are given guidelines and boundaries in terms of time frame.
 One simple way to help your team make decisions is to define a “project mission statement” or “belief statement”.
 Many times these are part of the project charter, and many times a re-platform project is poorly planned without a charter to help provide guidance to the teams.
 Provide the edict to the team that says every decision made must support our project mission statement and the project charter.

 Big thanks to Bernardine for sharing her expertise on this trend.
-Bernardine was also a joined us for a webinar a while back on requirements gathering for ecommerce projects.
-Closing the gaps in the content and commerce trend
+Bernardine was also a joined us for a webinar a while back on requirements gathering for ecommerce projects. <– Check out the blog recap.
+You may also be interested in our recent post Closing the gaps in the content and commerce trend